videolan/x265/doc/reST/cli.rst

 	level and this is what is signaled in the bitstream headers.
 The detected decoder level will only use High tier if the user specified a High tier level.

+	Lastly, x265 will signal an all-intra encode using the appropriate range extension intra profile, unless it knows that the encode will be a single frame in which case it will signal a Still Picture profile if one is appropriate.
+However, it makes this determination based on param.totalFrames but this parameter is not always set.
+	Particularly when the CLI is used in stdin streaming mode or when used by third-party applications.

 Mode decision / Analysis
 ========================